 THE ALEXANDER TECHNIQUE

 The Alexander Technique is an approach to restoring and maintaining the body/mind connection for better self-regulation.
 It is intended as a method for prevention but is often used therapeutically in tandem with more traditional medically prescribed therapies.

 What to expect?

 How long does it take?

-Many studies use 24 weekly sessions as a starting point but it is really up to your wants and needs.
+Many studies use 24 weekly sessions as a starting point but it is really up to your needs and wants.

 How does it work?